Pension and insurance indemnities

 III pillar: supplementary funded pension

-income tax at the rate of 20%:
+Income tax at the rate of 22%:

 • state pensions

-income tax at the rate of 10%:
+Income tax at the rate of 10%:

 • work ability allowance paid by the Unemployment Insurance Fund